iduck2017/set-piece/client/hearthstone/docs/prompt.md

 ### You need to follow these naming conventions:

-    + Cards: minion- hero- weapon-
+    + Cards: -minion-card -hero-card weapon-card

-    + Features: battlecry- deathwisp- feature-
+    + Features: battlecry-feature deathwisp-feature -enrage-feature -feature

-    + Effects: buff- debuff-, if you're unsure whether an effect is a buff or debuff, use effect-
+    + Effects: -buff -debuff, if you're unsure whether an effect is a buff or debuff, use effect-

 ### Development guidelines you need to follow: